home-assistant/developers.home-assistant/docs/frontend/development.md

 #### Developing with Visual Studio Code + devcontainer

 If you are using Visual Studio Code with devcontainers for Home Assistant Core, you need to mount the frontend repository into the devcontainer.
-Add the following section to `.devcontainer/devcontainer.json` in the Home Asisstant Core repository:
+Add the following section to `.devcontainer/devcontainer.json` in the Home Assistant Core repository:

 ```json
 "mounts": [